 Each year I make it customary to walk the festive streets of central London and check out the Christmas lights.
 Whilst some streets and shop facades rarely differ, others step up their game each year with new themes.

-I’ve done this every year for the past four years, and feel I now have my route nailed in terms of ticking off all the festive favourites.
+I’ve done this for the past four years and feel I now have my route nailed in terms of ticking off all the festive favourites.
 So much so, that I think it’s about time I shared it with all of you.
-So if you’re planning a visit to London this Christmas, or you live here and want to show your loved ones the lights, let this guide help you see everything worth seeing!
+So if you’re planning a visit to London this Christmas, or you live here and want to show your loved ones the lights, let this guide help you see the best of what London has to offer.

 1. Regent Street